Josh Hawley: Sentencing of Bobby Bostic

-State staff used for campaign
+State staff used for campaign and Sunshine Law violations

-On November 14, 2022, Cole County Circuit Court Judge Jon Beetem ruled that Hawley violated Missouri’s open records law by withholding emails during his 2018 U.S. Senate campaign between his out-of-state political consultants and his taxpayer-funded staff.
-Beetem granted summary judgment and ruled Hawley's office had "knowingly and purposefully" violated Missouri's Sunshine Law, and fined the AG's office $12,000.
+On November 14, 2022, Cole County Circuit Court Judge Jon Beetem ruled that Hawley violated Missouri's open records law during his 2018 U.S. Senate campaign by withholding emails between his out-of-state political consultants and his taxpayer-funded staff.
+Beetem granted summary judgment, ruled Hawley's office had "knowingly and purposefully" violated Missouri's Sunshine Law, and fined the AG's office $12,000.
 When Hawley was AG, his staff used private email instead of government accounts to communicate with his political consultants.
 Those consultants illegally gave direct guidance and tasks to Hawley's staff and led meetings during office hours in the Missouri Supreme Court building.
 Beetem wrote, "There is no genuine dispute that the AGO knew the Sunshine Law required it to produce responsive documents in its possession when it received DSCC's two Sunshine Law requests, but made the conscious decision not to do so."

+In 2023, the court demanded that the state pay more than $240,000 for the case's legal fees.
+An attorney on the case declared that Hawley should pay from the proceeds of his book Manhood: The Masculine Virtues America Needs rather than "sticking taxpayers".

 Catholic clergy investigation

-In August 2018, after a Pennsylvania grand jury released a report detailing over 1,000 cases of sexual abuse by Catholic clerics, as well as protests by survivors of clergy sexual abuse in St. Louis, Hawley announced that he would begin an investigation into potential cases of abuse in Missouri.
+In August 2018, after a Pennsylvania grand jury released a report detailing over 1,000 cases of sexual abuse by Catholic clerics in that state, and protests in St. Louis by survivors of clergy sexual abuse in Missouri, Hawley announced that he would begin an investigation into potential cases of abuse in Missouri.
 Missouri was one of several states to launch such investigations in the wake of the Pennsylvania report; the attorneys general of Illinois, Nebraska, and New Mexico began similar inquiries.
 Hawley promised that he would investigate any crimes, publish a report for the public, and refer potential cases to local law enforcement officials.
 Archbishop of St. Louis Robert James Carlson pledged cooperation with the inquiry.

-The investigation, which was inherited by Hawley's successor, Eric Schmitt, charged 12 former priests with sexual abuse of minors in September 2019.
+After the investigation, which was inherited by Hawley's successor, Eric Schmitt, the attorney general referred 12 former priests in September 2019 for prosecution based on charges of sexual abuse of minors.